 “Who knows.
 But you don’t gotta call them up here.”

-Knock nodded, and Devron let him go.
+Knock nodded, and Devron let the little guy go.

 “We need to know what’s down there,” Dhane said.
 Now that the village was effectively hidden from the Army of Light—and anyone else wanting to destroy them—this was the only variable, the only source of potential danger.